mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 2. Virtual machines with USB or ISO attached during migration.

-###### **VM fails to poweron on IBM VCD after migration is successfully completed. **
+###### **VM fails to poweron on IBM VMware Cloud Director after migration is successfully completed. **

-This can happen is the CPU resources are exhausted for the VCD organization into which the migration happened.
+This can happen is the CPU resources are exhausted for the VMware Cloud Director organization into which the migration happened.
 Do update the CPU resources and try powering-on the VM.
 (Ref: **CP-5469**)

 ###### **IPs may not be allocated for virtual machines having Ubuntu16 or SLEL16 Operating System post migration**